This is not your average coaching!

 Following db reviews (lot of players choose once a month db review or roughly every 25-75k hands) are usually fine being charged as 1 hour or 1,5 hour max, since hopefully there should not be that many leaks to talk about anymore.

 Theory/Tools coaching and group coaching for stables on agreement.

-All these players from micro semi-regs to highstakes crushers received my database review (and many of them repeatedly) and were happy with it.
+All these players below - from micro semi-regs to highstakes crushers - received my database review (many of them repeatedly) and were happy with it.
 There are no paid shills, no friends vouching for me just because we are friends, no outdated stuff from 2015 or any other bullshit.

-I am MTT coach at Pocarr, probably the largest poker stable in the world.
+I am an MTT coach at Pocarr, probably the largest poker stable in the world.
 I do long database reviews for their higher stakes and higher volume players, even including some other coaches.

 If you are a smart hard working player looking for a staking opportunity and maybe get a free DB review from me as part of the deal, check them out.
 And tell them I sent you :)